 Before going further with the recipe I must thank a friend who indirectly boosted me to come up with this post.

-Talking about Jhal without mentioning the typical Saturday Niramish lunches we used to had while growing up would be a crime.
-Here I must mention about Mammam as well.
+Talking about Jhal without mentioning the typical Saturday Niramish lunches we used to have while growing up would be a crime.
+Here I must mention Mammam as well.
 At my north Calcutta residence, Jhal was a regular side.
-Our usual lunch spread was always having a few non-vegetarian dishes, as well as vegetarian dishes and one or other kind of jhal, was always there.
-Saturday lunches were strictly vegetarian and on rest of the days, a separate spread was prepared for Mammam (my late aunt and an amazing cook).
-She stopped having non-vegetarian food after my uncle’s death.
+Our usual lunch spread was always having a few non-vegetarian dishes, as well as vegetarian dishes, and one or other kind of jhal, was always there.
+Saturday lunches were strictly vegetarian and on the rest of the days, a separate spread was prepared for Mammam (my late aunt and an amazing cook).
+She stopped having non-vegetarian food after my uncle's death.
 My uncle died before my birth and hence I never have seen mammam eating non-veg!

 She was a great cook and several recipes of mine are directly from her kitchen.
 I follow several tips of her while cooking Bengali food.
 Mammam was a pro in making a different kind of Jhal.
 Along with the Macher Jhal for the rest of the family; one substitute was always there as part of our family lunch.
-Be it Sheemer Jhal, or Alur Jhal, or Alu Dantar Jhal and also Alu borir Jhal or Borar Jhal and actually several more.
+Be it Sheemer Jhal, Alur Jhal, or Alu Dantar Jhal and also Alu borir Jhal or Borar Jhal, and actually several more.

 I always liked the vegetarian Jhal along with rice.
-Mammam used to cook the Jhal herself and for me, it was way better than the jhal cooked by Mukti dada, our cook then.
+Mammam used to cook the Jhal herself and for me, it was way better than the jhal cooked by Mukti Dada, our cook then.

 The recipes for making different types of jhal are quite the same as most of the jhal are prepared with mustard paste.
 Tomato is a later addition, however, I think is a wise one.
 Tomato makes the Jhal tangier and complements the flavor of Mustard paste.
 Jhal calls for both mustard paste and also mustard oil.
 You can substitute mustard oil with other oils but it gives an amazing pungent flavor to the dish.
 Here I must mention, Sheemer Jhal is not only a vegetarian no onion no garlic delicacy but it is a vegan dish as well!